-Please refer to Annexure A for our comments with respect to these quidelines for small resorts.
-On page 24, Ecoroute states the following: This was included in error and has been amended in the Draft BAR.
+Please refer to Annexure A for our comments with respect to these guidelines for small resorts.

+On page 24, Ecoroute states the following:

 "The property can be described as urban land situated in an area that has been identified in an approved Spatial Development Framework for residential purposes.
 The property does not have a protected status or falls within a conservation area.
 There are no proclaimed heritage sites or scenic routes on the properties."